Written By Jan Pascal Tschudy

-On the second day I forgot my Iso tabs and could get in any water.
+On the second day I forgot my iso tabs and couldn’t get in any water.
 This was the worst day for me and I learned how important it is.
-Because of the temperature I made I was sipping every 5 to 10 minutes.
+Because of the temperature I made sure I was sipping every 5 to 10 minutes.

 You fared incredibly well, finishing in fourth position just off the podium and appearing to get stronger as the week went on.